 * Was executed by lethal injection at San Quentin State Prison in 2005

-Born in December 1953 in Monroe, Louisiana, Stanley “Tookie” Williams in 1971 co-founded the violent street gang known as the Crips, which had its roots in South Central Los Angeles.
+Born on December 29, 1953 in New Orleans, Louisiana, Stanley “Tookie” Williams in 1971 co-founded the violent street gang known as the Crips, which had its roots in South Central Los Angeles.
 In 1979 Williams and three accomplices went on a murder-and-robbery spree that netted approximately $250 and left four people dead.

 One victim — Albert Owens, a 7-11 market clerk in Whittier, California — was shot twice in the back.
 According to one of the accomplices, Williams acknowledged having killed Owens for two reasons: because he did not want any witnesses to identify him as the gunman, and “because he [Owens] was white and [Williams] was killing all white people.”

 Williams then proceeded to rob the Brookhaven Motel in Los Angeles, and in the process he murdered the three proprietors — an elderly Taiwanese couple and their 43-year-old daughter (to whom he referred as “Buddhaheads”).
 He killed all his victims with a 12-gauge shotgun, which he held inches from their bodies before pulling the trigger.